-This is in contrast to blind nailing, where the nail is driven at an angle into the side of the wood (usually a floor board) so that it will not be seen.
+This is in contrast to blind nailing, where the nail is driven at an angle into the side of the wood (usually a floorboard) so that it will not be seen.

-As Applied To Construction
+As Applied to Construction

 Simply put, it's the most normal, natural way of nailing, with no efforts made to hide the nail head.
 Nails are driven into the wood either with a manual hammer, electrically, or by compressed air.

 Because this is structural work, not finish work, the nail heads will never be seen (as in the case of walls that get covered with drywall).
-Or the nails might be visible, but it does not matter (as in the case of outdoor building).
+Or the nails might be visible, but it does not matter (as in the case of the outdoor building).

-As Applied To Flooring Installation
+As Applied to Flooring Installation

 With flooring, face nailing refers to finish nails or floor staples forced perpendicular into the face of the last row of floorboards.
 Because it is impossible to reach the groove of tongue and groove flooring by way of blind nailing, the only option is to face nail that last row.